scicloj/scicloj.ml/README.md

 # scicloj.ml

 A idiomatic Clojure machine learning library.
+(the usage of this `shim` is now considered deprecated.
+The underlying libraries should be used directly.
+[noj](https://github.com/scicloj/noj) is a new librray to combine several of these librraies, without remapping the namespaces )

 Main features:
 - Harmonized and *idiomatic* use of various classification, regression and unsupervised models